ShagReza/git-pycharm-github/README.md

   * making branch and checkout and in

-  * to merge changes to local master:
+- to merge changes to local master:
-  * git checkout master
+  * git checkout master (go to your main branch)
-  * git merge Branch
+  * git merge Branch (merge the Branch with your main branch)

   * git show TestFunction.py (shows what have done on this file)